pollev/Kringlecon-2-Turtle-Doves/index.md

 ```

 We see that most entries have a `duration` field.
-We can try to sort on that fields as a numeric value.
+We can try to sort on that field as a numeric value.

 ```
 elf@51570ada4eb2:~$ cat conn.log | jq ".duration" | sort -g | uniq | tail -n 1